liamadvance/smm2-documentation/Encrypted Format.md

 ## Save Header

-Starts at 0x0, and has a size of 0x10.
+Starts at 0x0, with a size of 0x10.

 | Offset | Size | Description |
 |--------|------|-------------|